urgent/thisbounty.com-cra/README.md

 1. Done it before: `Core tech done before.
 Build experience with this project.`
 2. No customs: `React, relay, styled-components, React Router.
 Standalone components, low dependencies.
 Removed relay experimental.`
-3. Create and track goals: `Deadline of 26th February`
+3. Create and track goals: `Deadline of 26th February for "done it before".`
 4. Focus on the core business: `Build experience for future clients`
 5. Build clear rules outside of the tech. `See Rules`
 6. List everything not core business.
 At least you are aware. `See ARCHITECTURE.md`